• Skip to primary navigation

 Ingredients notes and substitutions

 • White chocolate – I find Nestle Plaistowe or Milky Bar in Australia are the easiest brands of white chocolate to melt.
 Other brands of white chocolate, especially cheaper brands, can be difficult to melt without becoming grainy.
-In the UK most brands of white chocolate should work.
+If you are in the UK, most brands of white chocolate should work.

-• Rice bubbles – also known as Rice Krispies, or any other brand of puffed rice cereal.
+• Rice bubbles (in Australian and NZ) – known as Rice Krispies in the UK – or any other brand of puffed rice cereal.

 • Flaked almonds – you can substitute with roughly chopped toasted whole almonds if you prefer (and which are cheaper), or use another nut.